 To start customizing your content model, you first need to enter the AnQiCMS backend management interface.

-You can find the 'Content Management' module in the left navigation bar on the back end, click to enter, and you will see the 'Content Model' option.
-This is the central hub for managing all content models.
+You can find the 'Content Management' module in the left navigation bar of the background, click to enter, and you will see the option for 'Content Model'.
+This is the center where you manage all content models.

-On the content model management page, you will see the system built-in 'article model' and 'product model'.To create a brand new custom model, you need to click on the corresponding 'Add Model' button.
+On the content model management page, you will see the built-in 'article model' and 'product model'.To create a brand new custom model, you need to click the corresponding 'Add Model' button.

-When creating a new model, you need to fill in some basic information:
+When creating a new model, some basic information needs to be filled in:

-- Model nameThis is the Chinese name you identify the model in the background management interface, for example, 'Real Estate', 'Course', 'Recruitment Position', etc. It is used for user interface display and navigation in the background.
+- Model nameThis is the Chinese name you identify the model in the background management interface, for example, "housing", "course", "recruitment position", etc. It is used for user interface display and navigation in the background.

-- Single Line TextIt is suitable for short text input, such as names, titles, short descriptions, etc.
+- Single-line text: Suitable for short text input, such as names, titles, and brief descriptions.

-- Single selectionProvide preset options for users to select one, such as "Gender" (Male, Female), "House Type" (Apartment, Villa).Options are entered one by one through the "Default Value" field.
+- Single choiceProvide preset options that the user can choose from, such as 'Gender' (male, female), 'House Type' (apartment, villa).The option values are entered one by one through the "Default Value" field.

-- Default valueSet a default value for the field.
-For radio, checkbox, and dropdown selection types, this is where you define all options, one per line.
+- Default valueSet the default value for the field.
+This is where you define all options for radio, checkbox, and dropdown selection types, one per line.

 For example, to create a "property model", we can define the fields like this: